-^{7/} Includes 353,664 shares held by the Liu Family Inter Vivos Trust.

-^{8/} Includes 1,100 shares held by Mr. Sun's spouse and 3,215 shares held by JKLM Limited Partnership.

-- Includes 11,084 shares held jointly by Mr. Chang and his spouse and 208,812 shares held by the Michael and Judy Chang Family Trust. - 10/ Shares held by the Jelenko-Norris Marital Trust. - 11/ Includes approximately 893 shares held by the ESOPT which have been allocated to Mr. Tai's account. - lncludes approximately 595,572 shares held by Mr. Tang's spouse and approximately 99,965 shares held by the ESOPT which have been allocated to Mr. Tang's account. - 13/ Includes 634,754 shares held by the PACJU, LLC and 162,552 shares held by Wu Family Trust. - Includes approximately 5,483 shares held jointly by Mr. Wong and his spouse and approximately 18,848 shares held by the ESOPT which have been allocated to Mr. Wong's account. - In addition to the ownership disclosed for the persons identified in the table above, the beneficial ownership of three additional executive officer is included in the total of the table.
+- ^{9/} Includes approximately 925 shares held by the ESOPT which have been allocated to Mr. Tai's account and 35,829 shares to be issued within 60 days of the record date upon settlement of vested RSUs, net of shares to be surrendered or withheld to satisfy tax withholding requirements. - ^{10/} Includes approximately 607,677 shares held by Mr. Tang's spouse and approximately 104,056 shares held by the ESOPT which have been allocated to Mr. Tang's account. - ^{11/} Includes 415,252 shares held by the PACJU, LLC and 384,789 shares held by Wu Family Trust. - ^{12/} Includes 68,979 shares held by the Kelly and Barbara Chan Living Trust, 10,557 shares held by spouse, 30,596 shares held by Chansons Properties, 2,116 shares held jointly with spouse, and shares he disclaims beneficial ownership to including 48,368 shares held by Daryl Michael Chan Living Trust. - 137 Includes 435,577 shares held by the Dunson Cheng and Cynthia Cheng Trust, 182,452 shares held by the Dunson Cheng and Cynthia Cheng Nonmarital Shares Trust, 102,898 shares held by the ESOPT which have been allocated to Mr. Cheng's account, and 38,605 shares to be issued within 60 days of the record date upon settlement of vested RSUs, net of shares to be surrendered or withheld to satisfy tax withholding requirements. - ^{14/} Includes 46,440 shares held by the Poon Family Trust. - ^{15/} Includes 14,428 shares to be issued within 60 days of the record date upon settlement of vested RSUs, net of shares to be surrendered or withheld to satisfy tax withholding requirements. - ^{16/} Includes approximately 5,708 shares held jointly by Mr. Wong and his spouse, approximately 19,616 shares held by the ESOPT which have been allocated to Mr. Wong's account, and 16,884 shares to be issued within 60 days of the record date upon settlement of vested RSUs, net of shares to be surrendered or withheld to satisfy tax withholding requirements. - 177 In addition to the ownership disclosed for the persons identified in the table above, the beneficial ownership of two additional executive officer is included in the total of the table.
 Executive officers are those individuals designated as such for purposes of Section 16 of the Exchange Act.
-The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 222,610 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers. - The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 80,362,840 shares of common stock outstanding as of April 1, 2019.
+The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 227,495 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers and 115,268 shares to be issued within 60 days of the record date upon settlement of vested RSUs, net of shares to be surrendered or withheld to satisfy tax withholding requirements. - ^{18/} The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 79,420,267 shares of common stock outstanding as of April 1, 2020.